FV101 Scorpion: Combat use

 Scorpion advancing across the desert during the first Gulf War.

 B Squadron, Blues and Royals were airlifted and deployed into the Akrotiri and Dhekelia Sovereign Base areas, during the Turkish invasion of Cyprus 1974.

 Two troops from B Squadron, Blues and Royals served in the Falklands War.
 One troop was equipped with four Scorpions, the other with four FV107 Scimitars.
 These were the only armoured vehicles used in action by the British Army during the conflict.
-Two Scorpions and two Scimitar supported a diversionary attack by Scots Guards on Argentine Marines' entrenchments in the southern slopes of Mount Tumbledon on thefirst hours of 13 June 1982.
+Two Scorpions and two Scimitar supported a diversionary attack by Scots Guards on Argentine Marines' entrenchments in the southern slopes of Mount Tumbledown in the early hours of 13 June 1982.
 One Scorpion manoeuvred off the track and was disabled by an anti-tank mine.

 Scorpions also served in the Gulf War.
 The 16th/5th The Queen's Royal Lancers deployed in the first Gulf War (Operation Granby) using all variants of the CVR(T) range carrying out the role of force reconnaissance for the British spearhead towards Iraq, operating forward of other official green army units.
 The 1st The Queen's Dragoon Guards, a reconnaissance regiment, had 32 and the close reconnaissance troops of the armoured regiments each had eight.
 They were also used by No. 1 Squadron RAF Regiment, which was attached to the British 1st Armoured Division.